Wolverine EPX Cabor Work Boots Review

 Editor’s Note: Check out our best work boots review article for our favorite products for all applications.

-Wolverine EPX Technology
+Wolverine EPX Technology Explained

-Wolverine EPX is an innovative new cushioning system designed to make your boots more comfortable and even use return energy to reduce fatigue.
+Wolverine EPX technology is an innovative new cushioning system designed to make your boots more comfortable and even use return energy to reduce fatigue.
 Wolverine EPX features a dual-layer, four-part foam system that starts with a dense base, evenly distributing the wearer’s weight across the sole.
 With each step, the honeycomb pattern found in the heel expands to absorb impact.
 As weight is transferred to the forefoot, a ribbed spine flexes to maintain cushioning.
 To wrap it all up, a compression-molded EVA top layer provides cushioning from heel to toe.
 The entire system works together to return energy back into the walking motion and reduce fatigue.

 EPX